-Vaginismus is when the muscles around the entrance of your vagina tighten when you or someone else tries to put something into it.
-This could be a tampon, penis, finger or medical device, like a speculum used during a cervical smear (Pap) test.
+Vaginismus causes the muscles around the entrance of your vagina to tighten when you or someone else tries to put something into it.

 What are the symptoms of vaginismus?

 The main symptom of vaginismus is pain when something is put into your vagina.
 This could be a tampon, a penis, a finger or a medical device, like a speculum used during a cervical smear (also called a pap test).

 - finding it physically hard to have penetrative vaginal sex or use a sex toy

 - stinging, stabbing or burning pain during penetrative sex

 - finding it hard to insert a tampon into your vagina

 There isn't always one obvious cause of vaginismus – symptoms and types of pain differ from person to person.
 Vaginismus isn’t related to sexual desire – it can happen even if you’re aroused and want to have penetrative sex.
 Often, the pain you feel is caused by an automatic tightening of the muscles in your vagina linked to a subconscious fear of something being put into your vagina.
 It can happen the first time you have sex, or after years of sex without any problems.
 Some women never have penetrative sex because of vaginismus and, for this reason, it can also be a cause of fertility problems.

 Psychological factors that can cause vaginismus

 There’s often a fear of something going into your vagina due to emotional and psychological issues, such as: